Friday, 20 August 2021

 Some of the salient features of this temple are….

-This temple is facing east with a two Rajagopuram bases.
-A pandal pillars with a balipeedam is at the centre.
+This temple faces east with two Rajagopuram bases.
+A pandal pillar with a balipeedam is at the center.
 On the right side, a Vasantha mandapa reconstruction is in progress.
 Nandi is in-front of sanctum sanctorum in a mandapam.

 The Koshtams are empty now.
 The respective idols are kept inside the maha mandapam.
-The Idols are Vinayagar, Dakshinamurthy ( is unique since Dakshinamurthy is sitting an his Vahana Rishabam / Nandi ), Ashtabhuja Durgai, Ashtabhuja Bairavar, Lingothbavar Arumugar, and some loose sculptures are also kept in the maha mandapam.
+The Idols are Vinayagar, Dakshinamurthy ( is unique since Dakshinamurthy is sitting on his Vahana Rishabam), Ashtabhuja Durgai, Ashtabhuja Bairavar, Lingothbavar Arumugar, and some loose sculptures are also kept in the maha mandapam.

-The prakaram is on a raised platform and Ambal Sannidhi is facing south on the north east corner of the corridor.
+The praharam is on a raised platform and Ambal Sannidhi is facing south on the northeast corner of the corridor.

 ARCHITECTURE